Lunken Airport: History

+A proposal to demolish 45 to 60 t-hangars and replace them with a corporate hangar was called off in 2018 after opposition from local pilots and the AOPA.
+The same year, a fixed-base operator called Waypoint Aviation began operations out of a new 40,000 ft2 hangar at the airport.

 In 2021, the Mutual UFO Network announced that it was moving to the airport from California.
+A report released in 2024 noted that Lunken was operating at half capacity and suggested that the city should lease it to Cincinnati/Northern Kentucky International Airport.
+Concurrently, the new airport manager moved forward with plans for a new customs office, the closure of runway 3L/21R and the removal of an old hangar.
+The following year, it was announced that planning had begun to potentially install equipment for electric aircraft at the airport.

 Notable visitors

 From 1971 to 1979, Neil Armstrong was an Aerospace Engineering professor at the University of Cincinnati.
 He would take students to Lunken Airport to teach them about aviation.

-In 1927 Charles Lindbergh landed at Lunken and was mobbed by well-wishers.
+In 1927, Charles Lindbergh landed at Lunken and was mobbed by well-wishers.
 In 1964 a large crowd of fans greeted The Beatles as they flew into and out of Lunken for their concert at Cincinnati Gardens.

-Several U.S. presidents and other dignitaries have arrived at Lunken; on October 30, 2007, Air Force One landed at Lunken as President George W. Bush visited the abutting Cincinnati neighborhood of Hyde Park for a fundraiser for Republican Congressman Steve Chabot.
-On October 22, 2008, Republican Presidential candidate Arizona Senator John McCain and vice-presidential candidate Governor of Alaska Sarah Palin spoke to an enthusiastic crowd of 12,000 in hangar A-10.
+Several U.S. presidents and other dignitaries have arrived at Lunken.
+On October 30, 2007, Air Force One landed at Lunken as President George W. Bush visited the abutting Cincinnati neighborhood of Hyde Park for a fundraiser for Republican Congressman Steve Chabot.
+On October 22, 2008, Republican presidential candidate Arizona Senator John McCain and vice-presidential candidate Governor of Alaska Sarah Palin spoke to a crowd of 12,000 in hangar A-10.
 Gretchen Wilson performed to start the rally.
 Cindy McCain and Todd Palin were also in attendance.
-Introducing them was former Republican Congressman (now US Senator) Rob Portman.
-In 2011 the airport served as a backdrop for scenes in the film The Ides of March.
+Introducing them was former Republican Congressman (later US Senator) Rob Portman.
+In 2011, the airport served as a backdrop for scenes in the film The Ides of March.
+A Learjet carrying Jim Obergefell and John Arthur took off from the airport on 11 July 2013.

+As same-sex marriage was not legal in Ohio, it landed in Baltimore, where the two were wed in the jet, before returning the same day.
 On February 5, 2018, a Boeing C-32 flying as Air Force One landed at Lunken bringing President Donald Trump for an address to the employees of Sheffer Corporation in nearby Blue Ash.